bitcoin/bitcoin/contrib/README.md

 ### [PyMiner](/contrib/pyminer) ###

 This is a 'getwork' CPU mining client for Bitcoin.
 It is pure-python, and therefore very, very slow.
-The purpose is to provide a reference implementation of a miner, for study.
+The purpose is to provide a reference implementation of a miner in order to study and develop other mining programs.

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up tc to limit the outgoing bandwidth for connections to the Bitcoin network.
+A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Bitcoin network.
 This means one can have an always-on bitcoind instance running, and another local bitcoind/bitcoin-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.